Numismatic history of the United States: Mid-to-late 20th century and the end of silver coinage (1933–c. 1998)

 As there were no more gold coins or silver dollars after the Executive Order 6102 of 1933 minted in the United States, paper notes took place of the coin denominations above 50 cents.
-Up to 1964, dimes, quarters and half dollars were still minted in 90% silver; halves would contain 40% silver from 1965 to 1970.
+Up to 1964, dimes, quarters and half dollars were still minted in 90% silver; halves contained 40% silver from 1965 to 1970.

 The new tradition of placing past presidents and Founding Fathers on coins, which had begun with the 1909 Lincoln cent, continued in the 1930s and 1940s, with the introduction of the Washington quarter in 1932, the Jefferson nickel in 1938, the Roosevelt dime in 1946, and the Franklin half dollar in 1948.
 The original Washington quarter design remained unchanged, aside from the removal of silver content and finer details, up to 1998, the Jefferson nickel up to 2003, and the Roosevelt dime to the present day.
 The Franklin half was replaced by the John F. Kennedy half dollar in 1964 to commemorate him after his murder.
 The composition of the Kennedy half dollar was changed from 90% silver to 40% silver in 1965 and remained that way through 1970.
 After 1970, Kennedy half dollars were made of the same copper-nickel alloy as the other denominations.

 The last 90% silver circulated coins are dated 1964, though they were actually minted for several years later dated as 1964.
 In 1982, the penny had most of its copper content removed, and is now made primarily of zinc, with a thin copper plating.

 The paper money of the United States was re-designed to deter counterfeit through the late 1990s and early to mid-2000s.